-78. Following Article 83(2)(d), the degree of responsibility of the controller or processor will have to be assessed, taking into account measures implemented by them pursuant to Articles 25 and 32 GDPR.
-In line with Guidelines WP253, "the question that the supervisory authority must then answer is to what extent the controller "did what it could be expected to do" given the nature, the purposes or the size of the processing, seen in light of the obligations imposed on them by the Regulation."30
+- 77. Following Article 83(2)(d), the degree of responsibility of the controller or processor will have to be assessed, taking into account measures implemented by them pursuant to Articles 25 and 32 GDPR.
+In line with Guidelines WP253, "the question that the supervisory authority must then answer is to what extent the controller 'did what it could be expected to do' given the nature, the purposes or the size of the processing, seen in light of the obligations imposed on them by the Regulation33". - 78.
+In particular, with regard to this criterion, the residual risk for the freedoms and rights of the data subjects, the impairment caused to the data subjects and the damage persisting after the adoption of the measures by the controller as well as the degree of robustness of the measures adopted pursuant to Articles 25 and 32 GDPR must be assessed.